dome9/terraform-dome9-awp-aws/README.md

 | <a name="output_missing_awp_private_network_regions"></a> [missing\_awp\_private\_network\_regions](#output\_missing\_awp\_private\_network\_regions) | List of regions in which AWP has issue to create virtual private network (VPC) |
 | <a name="output_should_update"></a> [should\_update](#output\_should\_update) | This module is out of date and should be updated to the latest version. |
 <!-- END_TF_DOCS -->

+# FAQ & Troubleshooting

+> [!IMPORTANT]
+> The warning message **"Warning: Response body is not recognized as UTF-8"** is expected and is a known issue with the `http` provider.
+> This warning occurs because the data-source `data.http.DownloadCloudGuardAWPSnapshotsUtilsFunctionZip` is retrieving a binary file, which may not be encoded in UTF-8 format.
+> As a result, the `http` provider raises this warning.
+> It does not indicate any error or problem with the functionality of the module.